Dependent Care Flexible Spending Account

 -

 Another way to reduce dependent care expenses is to take a tax credit when filing an income tax return.
-However, a participant may not contribute to a Dependent (Day) Care Flexible Spending Account and take the tax credit for any expenses reimbursed through the Dependent (Day) Care Flexible Spending Account.
+However, a participant may not take the tax credit for any expenses reimbursed through the Dependent Care Flexible Spending Account.

-With the tax credit, a participant can claim a deduction for a percentage of eligible dependent care expenses (the same expenses as defined for the Dependent (Day) Care Flexible Spending Account).
+With the tax credit, a participant can claim a deduction for a percentage of eligible dependent care expenses (the same expenses as defined for the Dependent Care Flexible Spending Account Account (see "Eligible Dependent Care Expenses" above)).
 The total expenses that you may use to calculate the credit may not be more than $3,000 (for one qualifying individual) or $6,000 (for two or more qualifying individuals).

 Reimbursement

-Draper, UT 84020 - Pay Provider Online — Participant can pay many of their eligible healthcare expenses directly from their health care flexible spending account without filling out paper claims forms.
-Just enter the provider's name and other requested information with the backup documentation and payment will be sent directly to the provider.
+- Pay Provider Online — Participants can pay many of their eligible dependent care expenses directly from their flexible spending account without filling out paper claims forms.
+Just enter the provider’s name and other requested information with the backup documentation and payment will be sent directly to the provider.

-If participants have concerns about how a claim has been administered, or wish to appeal a claims decision, complete the Claims Appeal form and submit to HealthEquity.
-Additional information on relevant procedures is available in the Plan Information section of the SPD website.
+If participants have concerns about how a claim has been administered, or wish to appeal a claims decision, information on relevant procedures is available in the Plan Information section of the SPD website.

 If You Leave the Company